ISKN/Pulse/README.md

 Make sure you followed all the steps described in "installation" (downloaded openFrameworks, copied the addons, linked to the api, etc.).

 **The example starts but immediately exits.**
 You have to plug the Slate in, or the program will close.
 If the Slate is indeed connected to your computer, make sure you have the drivers installed (on Windows).
-Otherwise, fill in a bug report.
+Otherwise, check the logs and/or fill in a bug report.

 **I want to try the example but I don't have my Slate.**
-Go to 'src/general.h' and uncomment `#define REPLACE_SLATE_BY_MOUSE`.
-Recompile and run.
+Open the settings and enable the "replace Slate by mouse" option.
 You will be able to use the software with your mouse replacing the Slate.

 **The example starts but it doesn't look like the screenshot and there is no sound.**
 Verify that the 'data' folder located in 'Pulse/bin' is next to your binary.
 It contains all the resources the program needs to correctly run.